paulmach/protoscan/README.md

 2. decoding directly into specific types or perform other transformations, the extra state can be skipped by manually decoding into the types directly.

-Please be aware that to decode entire message it is still faster to use [gogoprotobuf](https://github.com/gogo/protobuf).
-After must testing I think this is due to the generated code inlining almost all code to eliminate the function call overhead.
+Please be aware that to decode an entire message it is still faster to use [gogoprotobuf](https://github.com/gogo/protobuf).
+After much testing I think this is due to the generated code inlining almost all code to eliminate the function call overhead.

-**Warning:** Writing code with this library is like writing the auto-generated protobuf decoder and is very time consuming.
+**Warning:** Writing code with this library is like writing the auto-generated protobuf decoder and is very time-consuming.
 It should only be used for specific use cases and for stable protobuf definitions.

 ## Usage